DesiQuintans/desiderata/README.md

 The standard error of the mean is how the estimated mean changes with multiple measurements (i.e. how far away the mean of each sampling event or observation is from the true population mean).
-SE drops as sample size grows because as you take more mreasurements, the sampling means cluster more closely to the true mean.
+SE drops as sample size grows because as you take more measurements, the sampling means cluster more closely to the true mean.

 ``` r
 se_mean(c(1, 2, 3, 4, NA_integer_))